LiuliuLexie/head-md-seminar-algorithm/project.md

 11. Do you believe Taobao uses an algorithm to choose the ads you see?
 If yes, what do you think it’s based on?
 12. Have you ever accidently or in purpose click on those pop-up ads?
 If so, is that accident or in purpose?
 How many times or how often have you clicked on them?
 13. Have these pop-ups ever influenced you to make a purchase or explore a product?
 If yes, could you share an example?
 14. Do you find yourself avoiding certain apps because of frequent pop-up ads?
 If so, why?
 Or do you exit quickly if accidently click on the pop-up ads and jump to Taobao?
+Can you find the exit button easily?
+How long it takes you to exit when you meet the pop-up windows?
 15. Do you feel that these ads invade your privacy or monitor your behavior?
 Why or why not?
 16. Would you prefer fewer pop-ups or more control over the types of ads shown?
 17. Do you think companies like Taobao should let the user know how they select ads for users? (make the algorithm transparent)